a43e/a43e/README.md

-### Olá eu sou Lmdfps 👋
+### Olá eu sou Lucas Moreira 👋
-- 🔭 Atualmente estou estudando HTML CSS NodeJs e python
+- 🔭 Atualmente estou estudando HTML CSS javascript
 <!--
 **a43e/a43e** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.